afumchris/aws-bootcamp-cruddur-2023/journal/week4.md

 ### Introduction

-During the fourth week of the project, our focus was on working with Postgres and RDS (Relational Database Service).
+During the fourth week of the project.
 We aimed to enhance our understanding of Postgres operations, set up an RDS DB instance on AWS, implement a Postgres client, utilize AWS Lambda for Cognito Post Confirmation, and create activities within Cruddur.

 ### Bash Scripts and SQL for Postgres Operations

- We focused on the utilization of Bash scripts and SQL for executing different operations in Postgres.
+ We utilize Bash scripts and SQL for executing different operations in Postgres.
 Our objective was to automate tasks like creating databases, tables, inserting data, and querying by leveraging the capabilities of Bash scripts.
 Furthermore, we examined the effectiveness of SQL statements in efficiently manipulating and retrieving data from our Postgres database.

  In order to work with the local Postgres, it is necessary to define the CONNECTION_URL.
 This can be achieved by exporting the variable using the following command: